Lynda Avendaño Santana

 Ph.D.
 Associate Researcher

-She was a member of the Coordination team of the First Biennial of Performance DEFORMITIES conducted in Chile in 2006 which was directed by the artist Gonzalo Rabanal.
-And recently she has been commissioned to write about what the Biennial Performances has been in the artistic field, and its importance and projection for the coming years.
+She was a member of the Coordination team for the First Biennial of Performance -DEFORMES- conducted in Chile in 2006 under the direction of the artist Gonzalo Rabanal.
+Recently she has been commissioned to write about the influence of DEFORMES on the artistic field, and its importance and projection for the coming years.